amarasovic/amarasovic.github.io/contact/index.md

 <br/>

 <details>
-<summary markdown="span" style="color:orange"><b>Please send me an email with the following information:</b> [Click to expand!]</summary>
+<summary markdown="span" style="color:orange"><b>If you reach out, please send me an email with the following information:</b> [Click to expand!]</summary>

 1. What's your educational status? [undergrad, masters, PhD, other + which semester/year] **Note that I’m not taking MS students in the first semester of their masters.**
-2. Which research questions or problems interests you,
+2. Which research questions or problems interests you?
+Why is this lab the right place to conduct this research?
-3. What do you hope to get out of this collaboration,
+3. What do you hope to get out of this collaboration?
-4. Mention are you familiar with pytorch [and if yes, links to your github repos are appreciated],
+4. Are you familiar with PyTorch?
-5. If you TA'ed, for which courses/professor, and if you didn't please make a note of that,
+5. Have you TA-ed for any courses in KSoC?
+If so, for which courses/instructor, and if you didn't please make a note of that.
-6. If you worked with a SoC faculty, please mention them, and if you didn't please make a note of that,
+6. Have you worked with other KSoC faculty?
+If so, summarize what you worked on, and if you didn't please make a note of that.
 7. Which courses from the following list have you completed and **with which grade**:

     * CS 6966 – Local Explanations for Deep Learning Models